george-ajayiola/azure-sentinel-monitor-live-attacks/README.md

 ## Overview

-This project demonstrates the implementation of Microsoft's Azure Sentinel SIEM to monitor and analyze cyber attacks on an Azure Virtual Machine (VM).
+This project demonstrates the implementation of Microsoft's Azure Sentinel SIEM to monitor and analyze cyber attacks on an Azure Virtual Machine (hineypot).
 By deploying a vulnerable VM and utilizing a custom PowerShell script, the project captures data on attempted Remote Desktop Protocol (RDP) logs.
 This data, along with geolocation information obtained from a third-party API, is logged in Azure Sentinel for analysis and visualization.

 ## Table of Contents